-Mexico diaries: the story of how I traveled to Sayulita and ended up moving here
+Mexico diaries: the story of how I ended up moving to Sayulita

 I lived in Milan, Barcelona, Buenos Aires, Rio de Janeiro, Paracas, and Tel Aviv but whenever I am asked how I decide to move to a place, I don’t really know how to answer it.
 This is probably the first time I am writing about ‘moving somewhere’ and I feel like it’s the right time because today, there was a strong feeling that I’d stay here longer than those cities mentioned above.